Trade credit insurance protects your business from bad debts.

 Step one: Agree credit terms with your customer and insurer

-Your trade credit insurer should monitor the financial health of your customers and potential customers and apply a risk rating, often called a buyer rating.
+Your credit insurer should monitor the financial health of your customers and potential customers and apply a risk rating, often called a buyer rating.
 This is their assessment of how likely your customers are to pay your invoices on time.
 It will guide how much of your exposure they are prepared to insure.

 The buyer rating is also a useful tool for you.
 You can use it as a guide to support your own due diligence and help you avoid potentially risky customers.
 A strong buyer rating can also help you secure potential buyers by offering them favourable credit terms.